beyond-decentralized/AIRport/README.md

 #### Nested Persistence Operations
-When persisting data, the referenced objects must be saved first. @Api() calls can be used to run validation logic on and persist entities.
-An Application that is saving an object must first call the @Api() method of the Application with the objects it depends on.
+When persisting data, the referenced objects must be saved first. @Api() calls are used to run validation logic and persist entities.
+When saving entities, Application must first call the @Api() methods of the Applications with the objects it depends on.

 ### Entity Definitions